patronus-ai/patronus-py/docs/experiments/datasets.md

 - `tags`: Key-value pairs
 - `sid`: A unique identifier for the example (automatically generated if not provided)

-While you can include any custom fields in your dataset,using these standard field names ensures compatibility withstructured evaluators without additional configuration.
+While you can include any custom fields in your dataset, using these standard field names ensures compatibility with structured evaluators without additional configuration.

 ## Creating Datasets